UAE airlifts injured woman, family after major traffic accident in Oman

 The yellow metal prices hit an all-time high of Dh306.75 per gram in Dubai earlier this month

 A woman involved in a serious traffic accident with her family in Oman was airlifted, the Ministry of Foreign Affairs said on Monday.
-The rescue mission — fourth such in recent times — was carried out in coordination with the National Guard and National Search and Rescue Centre.
+The rescue mission — fourth such in recent times — was carried out in coordination with the National Guard-National Search and Rescue Centre.

 Before being brought to the UAE's Sheikh Shakhbout Medical City in a search and rescue plane, the woman received treatment at Nizwa Hospital in Oman.